 This example points out the reality that most businesses often find it difficult to establish a solid and undeniable ROI to justify moving ahead with RFID technology.
 The main reason is due to a lack of meaningful data and information about current processes–and the true scope and value of opportunities for improvement.
 Most of us instinctively know that RFID can capture meaningful data that can help organizations attain a new level of performance in the accuracy and speed of information that RFID promises:

 RFID is a technology that can efficiently collect transaction and tracking costs within manufacturing and throughout your supply chain.
 Many companies still lack critical documentation and data to accurately evaluate the current state of processes and identify where additional improvement opportunities exist.
 This is due to the difficulties inherent in current methods used in the collection of activity costs and other data.
 Obtaining this critical information is impractical for many organizations using their current approaches.
-This leaves a significant amount of cost savings unrealized due to the inability to determine the root causes for waste.
+This leaves a significant amount of cost savings unrealized due to the inability to determine the root causes of waste.
 The paradox lies in the fact that it is difficult to justify implementing a technology such as RFID without this data because of the initial investment–thus, a catch-22.